amend/austin-tweets-get-sentiments/README.md

-Please read amend/austin-tweets-map first to see how amend/austin-tweets-stream and amend/austin-tweets-get-sentiment work together.
+Please read amend/austin-tweets-map first to see how amend/austin-tweets-stream and amend/austin-tweets-get-sentiment work together. https://github.com/amend/austin-tweets-map

-https://github.com/amend/austin-tweets-map

-Python code that gets tweet's sentiment analysis and makes a MongoDB collection for amend/austin-tweets-map to use.
+This repo contains Python code that gets tweet's sentiment analysis and makes a MongoDB collection for amend/austin-tweets-map to use.